rrrohit1/rrrohit1/README.md

 <h2 align="center">👋 Hey!
 I'm Rohit.</h2>

-I am currently working at Grainger Canada, working on deploying machine learning models to customer-facing applications and working towards productionalizing LLMs.
+I am currently working at Grainger Canada, working on deploying machine learning models for customer-facing applications and working towards productionalizing LLMs.
 I graduated with a Master of Data Science degree from the University of British Columbia, Vancouver.
 I have two degrees in Mathematics and have worked as an Analytics Manager in the FinTech domain.

 Current version of my resume can be found [here](https://github.com/rrrohit1/rrrohit1/blob/main/1%20Page%20Resume%20-%2023-08-22.pdf).